 At the end of every month, the bank was still delivering letters and updates on her old contact details which led to communication gaps between Annie and her bank.

-The ultimate outcome of all this was Annie’s frustration which led to an account closure with bank X and opening of new account in bank Y which was providing lucrative offers on joining.
+The ultimate outcome of all this was Annie’s frustration which led to an account closure with bank X and the opening of a new account in bank Y which was providing lucrative customer onboarding offers on joining.

 What went wrong here?